ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center"> Machine Learning Classification</h3>
 <div style="height: 20px;"></div>

-<p>But as NASA puts it, with radius and mass alone "we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn)".
-So those two features alone can play a signfiicant role in classifications, particularly since a planet's mass and size will correlate with its actual geologic properties. </p>
+<p>To better assess the influx of planets we're finding, a number of different categorizations exist for ...
+With radius and mass alone "we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn)".</p>

-<p>Since this dataset does not provide existing classifications of planets, I will be performing unsupervised learning.</p>
+<p>I Since this dataset does not provide existing classifications of planets, I will be performing unsupervised learning.</p>

 <p>With this in mind I will be conducting a k-means algoirthm using the features of exoplanet radius and exoplanet mass alone using <code>scikit-learn</code>.</p>